Iven-Wang/DocRE-reading-list/README.md

 ### 2021

-* IJCAI 2021 [Document-level Relation Extraction as Semantic Segmentation]() (Not public yet), [code](https://github.com/zjunlp/DocuNet)
-  <br> 👉 Method: Capturing the corelation between relations by U-net, which is to enlarge the reciptove field

 * ACL 2021 [Three Sentences Are All You Need — Local Path Enhanced Document Relation Extraction](https://arxiv.org/abs/2106.01793), [code](https://github.com/AndrewZhe/Three-Sentences-Are-All-You-Need), Quzhe Huang, Shengqi Zhu, Yansong Feng, Yuan Ye, Yuxuan Lai and Dongyan Zhao
   <br> 👉 Method: Using huristic rules to select at most 3 sentences for an entity pair